 Defects seen in natural light which appear during the first year of the Warranty Period such as nail pops, blisters in tape, or other blemishes.
+It is the Homeowner's responsibility to sand and paint the repaired areas.

 Slight "imperfections" such as nail pops, seam lines and cracks are common in gypsum wallboard installations.